NCLI Leadership Award - Presentation

 Although we can back-trace emails, and although sharing with third parties is prohibited in our protocols and terms & conditions, IPPN cannot thus guarantee total confidentiality/security.

 In addition, members are advised NOT to share information which they would not be able to stand over from a professional point of view.
 The vast majority of potentially sensitive scenarios can be phrased in a generic, non-specific way.
-Other queries which you wish to be anonymous may be sent via support@ippn.ie using the procedure outlined in Q&A 3.
+Other queries which you wish to be anonymous may be sent via info@ippn.ie using the procedure outlined.

-Q&A 12.
-How do I post to networking anonymous?
+10. How do I post to networking anonymously?

-To avail of this service, Principals are asked to write the email containing the query / comment / question but at the top of the e-mail write **Please submit anonymously to networking@ippn.ie **.
+To avail of this service, school leaders are asked to send the email to be posted anonymously, including the following: **Please post anonymously to networking@ippn.ie **

-This e-mail must be written to rachel.hallahan@ippn.ie and fully signed (cf below for guidelines).
-We will then remove the signature, and send the anonymous e-mail to the appropriate mailing list.
+This e-mail must be sent to networking@ippn.ie and fully signed (below for guidelines).
+We will then remove the signature and send the anonymous e-mail to the appropriate mailing list.

 Signature Guidelines: